qed-lab/Evalution-Code-Complex-Observations-for-Plan-Recongition-as-Planning/README.md

 To run the evaluation run `harness.py`.
 By default this runs a (lengthy) evaluation on the problems in `Benchmark_Problems`, and reports the results in both a text table and latex-ready table.
 This is a long process, so feel free to pare down the settings.
 Just make sure those settings match the .obs files available.
 (Or generate your own .obs files)

+### Analyzing the evaluation:
+Results from our run can be found in the pickle files `block-words-results-with-cpx-base.object`, `easy-ipc-grid-results-with-cpx-base.object`, `easy-grid-navigation-results-with-cpx-base.object`, and `logistics1-and-2-combined.object` (logistics was run in two separate processes and combined later).

+The analysis from our paper (Nelson and Cardona-Rivera, 2020) was conducted using `analysis.py` and those .object pickle files .
+It's a mess of commented-out code, but Jenni didn't want to leave any code out that went into the evaluation.
+This file was used to print the latex table and figures.
+The file `get_hypothesis_files.py` was used to average the size of the possible goal sets, per domain.